 What does WCAG compliance look like?

 In complying with the Web Content Accessibility Guidelines, there are numerous different methods of making your video accessible to people with disability.
 But what is it like to have audio description, closed or open captions, or transcripts for your video and audio content?
 Well, we’ve captioned, transcribed and audio described an example video for you.

 Spoken dialogue and sound effects are displayed as text on screen for viewers.
 Closed captions can be turned on and off by the viewer.

-Spoken dialogue and sound effects are displayed as text on screen, only this time, they cannot be switched off.
+Spoken dialogue and sound effects are displayed as text on screen, only they cannot be switched off.
 Open captions are embedded into the video itself.

 Standard Audio Description

 Recorded voice-over describes the visual elements of the video.
 The audio description is added in the pauses in dialogue.

 When there are no dialogue pauses for audio description, freeze-frames with voice-over description are inserted.
 These pauses extend the video length.